What’s the Difference Between Liability Forms, Documents, and Documents That Require a Signature?

-Editing your team's documents are only possible if you have a coach or admin account.
+Note: Creating and editing your team's documents are only possible if you have an admin account.

 Documents Requiring A Signature

-These forms are signed by the user logging in.
-For example, you might have one for team rules.
-When your wrestler, or parent, activates their account with your team they'll be forced to sign their own name and acknowledge that they've read the document.
+These documents are generally things like team rules, cancellation policies, refund policies, etc. These forms are signed by the user logging in.
+When a wrestler, or parent, activates their account with your team they'll be forced to sign their own name and acknowledge that they've read the document.
 The signed document is stored in WrestlingIQ forever, you can go to their profile to see the agreements they've signed.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.